jdlph/Path4GMNS/README.md

 32. Fully optimize the C++ routing engine (v0.9.1)
 33. Use the UE result as routing decisions for simulation (v0.9.1)
 34. Optimize the column generation module with faster and better UE convergency (v0.9.2)
+35. Fix the bug on updating the total system travel time (v0.9.2)
-35. Resolve the potential issue on traversing the last through node in path engine (v0.9.2)
+36. Resolve the potential issue on traversing the last through node in path engine (v0.9.2)
-36. Fix the bug on loading columns where link path and node paths are not in the proper order (v0.9.2)
+37. Fix the bug on loading columns where link path and node paths are not in the proper order (v0.9.2)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).